Bridging Finance

 Pretty much what it says on the tin, purchase/ refinance bridging is used to purchase a property or refinance it.
 Re-finance bridging, where the existing lender is a bridging lender, is typically referred to as a re-bridge.

-For example, where a property hasn’t sold or the works were not completed before the term is up and the existing bridging lender won’t issue an extension, re-bridging with another lender is an option.
-Although not all bridging lenders will allow it, so the number of options a borrower has are reduced.
+For example, where a property hasn’t sold or works were not completed within the term and the existing bridging lender won’t issue an extension, re-bridging with another lender is an option.
+Not all bridging lenders will allow it, so the number of options a borrower has are reduced.

 Refurbishment bridging